martinotecco/pc-remotecontrol-telegrambot/README.md

 **10.** first, if you don't have a Telegram username, you have to create your username through your Telegram profile settings <br />
     press *START* in the chat of your newly created bot <br />
     <sup>(you can access your bot by pressing on the t.me link BotFather has sent you before; after pressing *START*, it should reply to you with: 'this is pc-remotecontrol-telegrambot!...' and 'the keyboard is up')</sup> <br />
-    if a list of commands pops-up you have to ignor it, there's another step you have to do before you can use those commands <br />
+    if a list of commands pops up you have to ignor it, there's another step you have to do before you can use those commands <br />
 **11.** open again the console in administrator mode and execute the previous command <br />
     <sup>(press the up-arrow key on the keyboard and the command should appear in the console)</sup> <br />
     in the small window you have to click *change user permissions*, then insert your Telegram username without the @ symbol and click *add permissions* <br />